clartaq/clown/README.md

 To add a note, click the button with the plus sign above the note display area.
 To delete a note, click the `x` displayed next to the note title.

+#### User Preferences

+When a view of the program is active, pressing `Ctrl-Shft-P` will bring up a dialog letting you set some options concerning the way the program operates.

 #### Size of the Outliner and Notes Panes

 Both of these sections will always extend vertically to use all of the space available to them.